ropojones/RouterTrixs/README.md

 9. Exit RouteTrix

 ```
 - Select an option from 1 - 9.
 To run the program you must select option 1 or 2 to provide sample data to the program.
 Option 1, seeds the sample data from the assignment instruction.
 Option 2, will allow you to add the sample data manually.
-Please note, it only implements Add ROutes, which allows you add route data to the program.
+Please note, it only implements Add Routes, which allows you add route data to the program.

 ## Run RouteTrixs Test Project
 ### To run the RouteTrixsTests program in Visual Studio Code